tperol/ConvNetQuake/README.md

 --events
 ```

-This evaluate the accuracy on the events of the test set.
-The program sleeps for 10 second after one evaluation.
-The code sleeps until the first checkpoint of convnetquake is saved.

 ```shell
 ./bin/evaluate --checkpoint_dir output/convnetquake/ConvNetQuake \
 --dataset data/6_clusters/test_noise --eval_interval 10 \
 --n_clusters 6 --noise
 ```

-This evaluate the accuracy on the windows of noise.

 You can visualize the accuracy on the train and test set while the network is training.
 The accuracy for detection and for location is implemented.
-Run
+Run:

 ```shell
 tensorboard --logdir output/convnetquake/ConvNetQuake
 ```

 ![Monitoring detection accuracy on train and test sets during training of ConvNetQuake](./figures/training.png)